Dr Tomomi McAuliffe

 Overview

-Tomomi has worked in mental health practice, before changing the direction of her career to the tertiary education sector.
+Tomomi is an early career researcher who has a strong interest in parental health and wellbeing in the context of disability.
+She has worked in mental health practice before changing the direction of her career to the tertiary education sector.
 As she worked with people who were mothers in clinical context, she became interested in the power of mothering role and occupation.
-This interest has led her to start her PhD study to investigate the family routine management and its everyday impact on mothers of children with autism.
-Other aspects of her research interests are single parenthood as well as rural and remote practice.
-With her PhD, she compared the experiences of mothers of children with autism using their household status (i.e., single versus couple) as well as region of residence (i.e., major city versus regional areas) to highlight the similarities and differences between these groups.
+This interest has led her to complete her PhD study to investigate family routine management and its everyday impact on mothers of autistic children.
+With her PhD, she compared the experiences of mothers of autistic children using their household status (i.e., single versus couple) as well as region of residence (i.e., major city versus regional areas) to highlight the similarities and differences between these groups.
+Tomomi is also interested in mental health among international students, especially those students who come from non-Western cultural background.
 She has presented her research both at national and international conferences.

 Research Interests

-• Health and wellbeing of parents of children with a disability, in particular autism
+• Health and wellbeing of parents of children with disability

-The main theme of my research is parental health and wellbeing, such as work participation, life balance, and management of additional responsibilities when there is a family member with a disability.
-Keywords: Mothers of children with autism, supporting and promoting health and wellbeing of mothers; co-designing supportive programs, advocating the needs of mothers; mothering occupation and roles; single mothers, family centred practice; family support; families of children with autism; family health and wellbeing
+The main theme of my research is parental health and wellbeing, such as work participation, mental health, life balance, and management of additional responsibilities when there is a family member with disability.
+Keywords: Mothers of autistic children, supporting and promoting health and wellbeing of parents; co-designing supportive programs, advocating the needs of parents; mothering occupation and roles; single parents, family centred practice; family support; families of children with disability; family health and wellbeing

 • International students and their mental health